bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

 Here would be an example of the hr element.
-It&apos;'s just a simple line across the screen, nothing too fancy, but very recognizable.
+It&apos;s just a simple line across the screen, nothing too fancy, but very recognizable.
 The next one, the address element.
-In this case, the browser does italicize what&apos;'s inside the content.
+In this case, the browser does italicize what&apos;s inside the content.
 I had to put my own end line here, but otherwise it just looks kind of italicized.
-But you can&apos;'t be sure that it&apos;'ll be italicized on every browser.
-It&apos;'s really specific to Chrome, Firefox, Safari et cetera.
+But you can&apos;t be sure that it&apos;ll be italicized on every browser.
+It&apos;s really specific to Chrome, Firefox, Safari et cetera.
 But the important thing to know is that there is semantic meaning here.

-Here we have a block quote, and what block quote does, is it lets, indents the code and kind of lets people know that there&apos;'s a quote that you&apos;'re look at.
+Here we have a block quote, and what block quote does, is it lets, indents the code and kind of lets people know that there&apos;s a quote that you&apos;re look at.
 One of the things that I put inside my blockquote, was I put in a cite tag, so someone can know right away that I cited Napoleon Hill.
-So if someone&apos;'s doing a search for Napoleon Hill, this is going to up the chances that a search engine will link back to your page.
+So if someone&apos;s doing a search for Napoleon Hill, this is going to up the chances that a search engine will link back to your page.

 The last one, details, is combined with a summary tag.
-I&apos;'m going to click the arrow and see that it opens and closes.
+I&apos;m going to click the arrow and see that it opens and closes.
 The default is to have it closed and then open up when someone clicks on the little arrow icon.